timfox456/explainable-ai/DeepGame.md

 decision that is "safe" or not susceptible to adversarial attack.

 [](./images/DeepGame2.png)

+The observation that cases far from the learned decision boundary are resistant to adverserial attack.

 2. **The Feature Robustness Problem**.
 This problem attempts to find the features in an image most